DHTMLX/docs-suite/docs/form/api/slider/slider_beforehide_event.md

 - init      boolean     true, if the event is triggered on the control initialization, otherwise false

 @returns:
-param   boolean     false - to prevent a control from being hidden, otherwise - true
+param   boolean | void     false - to prevent a control from being hidden, otherwise - true

 @example:
 form.getItem("slider").events.on("BeforeHide", function(value, init) {